briankabiro/react-native-get-sms-android/README.md

 Module that gets all the messages from android

-> Decided to start this package because *react-native-android-sms* isn't maintained.
-It doesn't work with newer React native versions
+> Decided to start this package because [*react-native-android-sms*](https://github.com/msmakhlouf/react-native-android-sms) wasn't maintained at the time.
 ----

 ## Getting started